Sukkot

 Sukkot begins Monday evening, October 6.
 Make sure you have everything you need to celebrate!

-Celebrate Sukkot with your own 8' x 10' Sukkah Kit from Men's Club and/or s'chach (bamboo roof) to complete your sukkah.
+Celebrate Sukkot with your own s'chach (bamboo roof) to complete your sukkah.

 S'chach order deadline: 12:00pm Friday, October 3.
 Pick up: Sunday October 5th, 9:00am to 11:00am from the S'chach cutting site (details coming soon).